JetBrains/teamcity-documentation/topics/upgrade.md

 ## IDE Plugins

 It is recommended for all users to regularly update their IDE plugins to the latest version compatible with the TeamCity server version in use.
 At least to the version available from the TeamCity server's Tools section on user profile.
 Generally, versions of the IntelliJ IDEA TeamCity plugin, Eclipse TeamCity plugin, and Visual Studio TeamCity Addin have to be the same as the TeamCity server version.
-Users with non\-matching plugin versions get a message on an attempt to log in to the TeamCity server with a non\-matching version.
+Users with non-matching plugin versions get a message on an attempt to log in to the TeamCity server with a non-matching version.
-The only exception is TeamCity versions 9.0 \- 9.1.x, which use a compatible protocol, and any plugin of these versions can be used with any server of these versions.
+The only exception is TeamCity versions 9.0 - 9.1.x, which use a compatible protocol, and any plugin of these versions can be used with any server of these versions.
 Updating IDE plugins to the matching server version is still recommended.

 ## Upgrading Build Agents